-- Third party liability insurance on auto policies may not cover any property claims that is under the control or care of the policyholder.
+- Third-party liability insurance on auto policies may not cover any property claims that are under the control or care of the policyholder.
 So, the insured may not claim for damages to property that they rent or own.

 - If you purchase some goods that turn out to be contaminated or damaged, then you may not claim under auto liability coverage.

 - It is not possible to claim for damages more than your liability coverage limits.

 What Is Priority When Settling A Third Party Liability Claim?